ToxPuro/astaroth/analysis/python/README.md

 Content of this directory should be structured so that it is always callable by `import astar` more task related scips should be written elsewhere, depending the user's convenience.

+MV: Currently making it possible to use uv for package management in python.